 “Some kids are born with significant midline malformations that require surgery just to survive,” says psychiatrist Rosario, who served on a multidisciplinary care team in a children’s DSD clinic at UCLA and sees patients through the Los Angeles County Department of Mental Health.
 “I don’t think even intersex activists would say you shouldn’t do that.
 The challenge then is determining what is lifesaving versus what’s more cosmetic.
 That is a gray area.”

 It used to seem clear that surgeons should remove gonads because they carried high risk of becoming cancerous.
 Then researchers found that malignancy isn’t such a given.
 As studies narrow down gonadal cancer likelihood and timing for individual DSDs, recommendations have shifted toward active surveillance or watchful waiting to extend fertility and allow natural induction of puberty.
 Most people with DSDs can now safely retain well-developed gonads until puberty or later if desired, allowing them to participate in decision-making about risks and benefits.
-For those who do remove gonads because of cancer risk or to avoid initiating puberty in a gender they don’t identify with, doctors may be able to offer fertility preservation options.

 Clinicians also are revisiting estimates of the likelihood that being born with a shared exit for the urethra and vagina leads to repeated urinary tract infections.
 If the risk proves lower than previously thought, surgeons may be able to delay procedures on this region until patients can have their say.

 It’s been standard practice to surgically correct hypospadias.
 Stakeholders are now asking if the purpose is to allow urine and semen to exit the penis in a “normal” location, must it be done during infancy, or can it wait?

 But the eye of the storm swirls around surgery primarily intended to make internal and external structures more definitively male or female.